-There are twelve full-time faculty members in the Department of Anthropology, and a number of adjunct and cooperating faculty in other university departments or institutions.
+There are thirteen full-time faculty members in the Department of Anthropology, and a number of adjunct and cooperating faculty in other university departments or institutions.

 Students pursuing the Master of Arts degree must satisfy all graduate school requirements.
 The completion of 31 credits is required, 18 of which must be at the 700-course level.
 One credit of comprehensive examination is required, but does not count towards the number of 700 level credits needed.

 A thesis is required.
-Optional tracks for the thesis include: environmental archaeology, prehistoric/historic archaeology, cultural anthropology, enthnolinguistics or physical/biological anthropology.
+Optional tracks for the thesis include prehistoric/historic archaeology, cultural anthropology, linguistic anthropology, or physical/biological anthropology.

 The department administers the Historic Preservation Program and participates in the Master of Science degree in land use planning policy, described in the Interdisciplinary and Special Programs section of the University General Course Catalog.

 Master's students are admitted to the program only in the fall semester.

-University Admission Application, Official Transcripts, and GRE scores should be received by Graduate School, so that they reach the department office by January 15.
+University Admission Application, Official Transcripts, and GRE scores should be received electronically by Graduate School, so that they reach the department office by January 15.
 Please do not mail or email documents directly to the department.
 See MA Checklist for a list of all required documents.